coralogix/workshops/docs/otel/dotnet-windows/index.md

 otelcol-contrib.exe --config=config.yaml
 ```

-## .NET Instrumentation
+## 2. Install .NET Instrumentation

 You can find the complete instruction for .NET OpenTelemetry Agent Instrumentation is in [.NET OpenTelemetry GitHub Repository](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation).

 ### Quick start

-Please run the commands below in your PowerShell.
-Please update the `"MyServiceDisplayName"`
+Run the commands below in your PowerShell.
+Update the `"MyServiceDisplayName"` with the name of your application.

 ```powershell
 # Download the module
 $module_url = "https://raw.githubusercontent.com/open-telemetry/opentelemetry-dotnet-instrumentation/v0.7.0/OpenTelemetry.DotNet.Auto.psm1"